taobataoma/meanTorrent/README.md

 6. Chat message bubble style

 ## TODO
-- Other type torrent support(like TV serial, Music, Other).
+- Other type torrent support(like Music, Other).
 - torrent more images from [TMDB](https://www.themoviedb.org)
-- Forums function support.
 - Subject support, like region subject, [IMDB](http://www.imdb.com) TOP 100 subject etc.
 - VIP Donate function.
 - Movie belongs to collection, user can list all movie torrents of the collection.